discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 Now that you've installed Node, discord.js, and hopefully a linter, you're almost ready to start coding!
 The next step you need to take is setting up an actual Discord bot application via Discord's website.

-It's incredibly easy to create one.
+It's effortless to create one.
 The steps you need to take are as follows:

 1. Open [the Discord developer portal](https://discord.com/developers/applications) and log into your account.
 2. Click on the "New Application" button.